-- 1. A looked after child (as defined in the Children Act 1989) or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special quardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
-Children living with a parent who attends worship at least three times a month in an Anglican Church, or Church or Chapel of a Christian Denomination affiliated nationally to 'Churches Together in Britain and Ireland' or the Evangelical Alliance and has done so for at least the past three years with siblings who entered the school prior to Year 12 and who will be themselves attending the school at the time of admission.
-This regularity of worship3 to be certified by the Parish Priest or Minister. - 3.
+- A looked after child (as defined in the Children Act 1989) or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
+Children with siblings who entered the school prior to year 12 who are living with a parent who attends worship at least twice a month in an Anglican Church or a Christian Denomination affiliated nationally to 'Churches Together in England' or the Evangelical Alliance and has done so for at least the past three years.
+This regularity of worship to be certified by the Parish Priest or Minister. - 3.
 Children of staff at the school where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 4.
-Children who attend a primary school within the Veritas Educational Trust living with a parent who attends worship at least three times a month in an Anglican Church, or Church or Chapel of a Christian Denomination affiliated nationally to 'Churches Together in Britain and Ireland' or the Evangelical Alliance and has done so for at least the past three years.
-This regularity of worship to be certified by the Parish Priest or Minister.
-At the time of publication of these admissions arrangements, there are no primary schools within the Trust. - 5.
-Children living with a parent who worships at least three times a month in an Anglican Church or Chapel, and has done so for at least the past three years without siblings who entered the school prior to Year 12.
+Children who attend a primary school within the Veritas Educational Trust living with a parent who attends worship at least twice a month in an Anglican Church or a Christian Denomination affiliated nationally to 'Churches Together in England' or the Evangelical Alliance and has done so for at least the past three years.
+This regularity of worship to be certified by the Parish Priest or Minister. - 5.
+Children living with a parent who worships at least twice a month in an Anglican Church or Chapel and has done so for at least the past three years.
 This regularity of worship to be certified by the Parish Priest or Minister. - 6.
-Children living with a parent who worships at least three times a month in a Church or Chapel of a Christian Denomination affiliated nationally to 'Churches Together in Britain and Ireland' or the Evangelical Alliance, and has done so for at least the past three years without siblings who entered the school prior to Year 12.
+Children living with a parent who worships at least twice a month in a Christian Denomination affiliated nationally to 'Churches Together in England' or the Evangelical Alliance and has done so for at least the past three years.
 This regularity of worship to be certified by the Parish Priest or Minister. - 7.
 Children, not covered by Criterion 2, with siblings who entered the school prior to Year 12 and who will be themselves attending the School at the time of admission. - 8.
-Children living with a parent who worships at least three times per month in a Church or Chapel of a Christian Denomination that is not affiliated nationally to 'Churches Together in Britain and Ireland' or the Evangelical Alliance and has done so for at least the last three years.
-Frequency of worship must be certified by the appropriate clergy. - 9.
-Children living with a parent who attends worship at least monthly in an Anglican Church, or Church or Chapel of a Christian Denomination affiliated nationally to 'Churches Together in Britain & Ireland' or the Evangelical Alliance and has done so for at least the past three years.
-This regularity of 3worship to be certified by the Parish Priest or Minister.
+Children living with a parent who attends worship at least monthly in an Anglican Church or a Christian Denomination affiliated nationally to 'Churches Together in England' or the Evangelical Alliance and has done so for at least the past three years.
+This regularity of worship to be certified by the Parish Priest or Minister. - 9.
+Children living with a parent who attends a Christian Church not covered by category 8, or who attends a place of worship for another major world faith and has attended worship at least monthly for the past three years, who wish their children to have a Church of England education.
+Frequency of worship must be certified by the appropriate authority and will be used to establish priority within this criterion. - 10.
+Children living with a parent who does not meet any of the above criteria but has chosen Bishop Ramsey School for the type of education it provides.